MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 > - This is a preview feature.
 > - Preview features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-## Turn on Power Platform advisor
+## Turn on Power Platform Advisor
-Power Platform Advisor is turned on, by default, for all [Managed Environments](managed-environment-overview.md) customers, however, recommendations are only available after turning on the [tenant-level analytics](tenant-level-analytics.md).
+Power Platform Advisor is turned on, by default, for all [Managed Environments](managed-environment-overview.md), however, recommendations are only available after you turn on [tenant-level analytics](tenant-level-analytics.md).

 ## Key capabilities